 Heinz Kobelt, Director European Affairs, EAEPC, Belgium, kickstarted the discussion with a presentation about The European Medicines Verification System EMVS – from concept to full operation.
 He gave an overview of the basic requirements of the FMD directive and the role of the European Medicines Verification Organisation (EMVO) focusing on the design and development of a European hub, establishing a blueprint approach for national roll-out, financing of ramp-up phase and ensuring on-boarding of manufacturers and National Systems.

-In his own words, this platform brings great benefits: “The system works, and we, the stakeholders, are engaging…cooperating…it is very relevant.
-We can bring any issue to the EMVO… it’s a first platform for dialogue.
-It’s important for an industry going through a lot of change”.
+Mr. Kobelt explained the great benefits the platform brings.
+They can bring any issue to the EMVO… as it is a first platform for dialogue.
+This is very important for an industry going through a lot of change..

 Dr. Stefan Artlich, Director Track & Trace, Bayer, Germany, enthusiastically introduced by Christian Hay as “the father of all this”, delivered a presentation about EU-FMD implementation at his company.
 Industry collaboration with authorities was key for developing this model, Mr Artlich explained.
 After walking us through the conceptual phase of the project (2010-2013) and the implementation phase (2014-2019), he concluded “We are very proud of the European model we have developed, and we have inspired others around the world”.